ErkanPerkan25/Project2_Organization_of_Programming_Languages/README.md

 see if there are any bugs to are hidden.
 But I have not found any.

 - Overview of solving project:
-To solve this project I took time and solved each step for the different Token Types.
-And tested each of them to see if they were correcting correctly.
-At the end I tried everything togeheter with a biggger test case to make sure there was no conflicting parts.